emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

 might be actually writing some code on a production system.
 We wanted to enforce a little bit more structure on our interviewing sessions.

 We made the first interview into a review of a take-home assignment.
-We instruct the candidates to spend less than two hours on this, as we'd like to avoid giving an advantage to candidates who have more spare time.
-Some candidates still cheat and send us a ton of code, but really all we need is a method or two.
+We instruct the candidates to spend less than two hours on this, as we'd like to avoid giving an advantage to candidates who have the privilege of more spare time.
+Some candidates still cheat and send us a ton of code, but really all we need is a method or two; just enough to get us started talking about some code as a pair.

 When you're interviewing as a pair, there's still a power dynamic in play.
 The candidate is pretty likely to respond to suggestions that the interviewer